DMacMakes/dmacdocs/content/en/torrens/aac202/week3/index.md

 ### Download This Project

 {{< imgproc joystick_high_low_maya Resize "600x" >}}
-Blue is subdiv, pink is game resolution.
+Blue is subd, pink is game resolution.
 {{< /imgproc >}}

 I pushed on with the arcade style joystick controller during the week.
 We'll look through it this week and I'll work on the box section to demonstrate the workflow.